Iceberg Wedge with Blue Cheese Dressing

 - Make the salad dressing by whisking together the ingredients.
 Park it in the refrigerator while you prep the salad ingredients.

-- Cut head of iceberg lettuce into wedges and set aside.
+- Cut the head of iceberg lettuce into wedges and set aside.

 - When it’s time to serve, place a wedge of lettuce on a salad plate, drizzle on the salad dressing, then top with tomatoes, bacon pieces, and chives (if desired).